 The conventional wisdom is that unless Erdogan believes he would be better served by the support of Kurdish voters who sympathize with Ocalan — such voters currently account for roughly half of the Kurdish electorate — he won’t alter his course.
 The last time Erdogan weighed the matter was in 2015.

 The new climate of openness created by the AKP had eased the meteoric rise of Selahattin Demirtas, the now-imprisoned former co-chair of the Peoples’ Democratic Party (HDP), the largest Kurd-friendly bloc in the parliament.
 Pious Kurds who had traditionally voted for the AKP defected to the HDP in droves.
-At the same time, the AKP’s nationalist base was infuriated by Erdogan’s dovish stance and left for Devlet Bahceli’s Nationalist Action Party (MHP).
+At the same time, the AKP’s nationalist base was infuriated by Erdogan’s dovish stance and left for Devlet Bahceli’s Nationalist Movement Party (MHP).
 The army as well was deeply unhappy with the government’s overtures to the PKK.

 The result was that in the June 2015 elections, the AKP lost its parliamentary majority for the first time.
 Erdogan, with his obsession for polling, had likely suspected this possibility, and thus decided to end the peace talks before the elections.
 His first move was to bar all contact between Ocalan and the HDP.
 The last time the party's lawmakers were permitted to see him was on April 5, 2015.
 Erdogan then set about demonizing the HDP and reigniting the war with the Kurds, with plenty of help from the PKK.
 The strategy worked: The AKP regained its majority in November 2015 snap elections.